jagrunewald/jagrunewald/README.md

 ### Hi 👋, I am Jéssica Grunewald

-- 👩‍💻 Full Stack Web Development

-- 🇮🇪 I'm living in Waterford in Ireland.

-- 💻 I'm a professional in career transition.
-Every day more dedicated and motivated to delve into the area of programming and technology
+- 💻 📊 I'm a professional in career transition.
+Every day more dedicated and motivated to delve into the area of data and technology

-- :coffee: I love coffee
+- ☕ I love coffee

 ## This is my [Portfolio](https://jagrunewald.github.io/)